aerogear/offix/docs/datastore/cli.md

 ## Using the CLI tool

 The plugin generates a `schema.json` for models annotated with `@datasync-client` in your graphql schema.
-Also, a `config.ts` file that instantiates all the models with default settings is generated.
+It also generates a `config.ts` file that instantiates all the models with default settings is generated.
 You can import models from `config.ts` and start coding!

 ### Installing the plugin